CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_VALID (val)

-  The **JSON_VALID** function returns 1 if the given val argument is a json or would be castable to json, 0 otherwise.
+  The **JSON_VALID** function returns 1 if the given val argument is a valid json_doc, 0 otherwise.
 Returns NULL if argument is NULL.

 .. code-block:: sql